orcephrye/PyController/README.md

 A Game Pad key mapping utility for Linux.
 It works well with any modern USB device including Game Controllers (XBox One), Game Pads (Razer Tartarus), Keyboards and mice.

-NOTE: It does not do macros IE: map one key press to multiple pre-programmed presses.
+* NOTE: It does not do macros IE: map one key press to multiple pre-programmed presses.
 This may be included in a future release.

-This utility requires Python 3.7+
+* NOTE: This app should run before any games run as it generates a new input device and some games cannot handle a new USB device being plugged in.

 ### Install

 ----
+This utility requires Python 3.7+
 ```sh
 # Install requirements (pip should point to a Python 3.7+ environment.
 pip install -r requirements.txt